Implications for MFJ vs MFS

 For a borrower expecting PSLF, the decision on what to do is easy once the math is done: Choose (or switch to) a non-REPAYE plan and file separately if your annual loan payment decreases by more than the increase in your tax.
 Your overall cash-flow for the year will be higher, and your future loan forgiveness will exceed the “penalty” you paid (if any) by filing separately.
 For example, if filing separately costs you $1000 in extra taxes, but lowers your annual payments by $2000, then you will end up with an extra $1000 in your pocket for the year and will have paid $2000 less over the life of your loan upon forgiveness.

 But be very careful and focus on a critical assumption!
 Paying extra tax to lower your payments and minimize your overall total loan costs is a “sure thing” only if you end up getting PSLF in its current form.
 What happens if for some reason you become ineligible for PSFL?
-Suppose you end up in a non-qualifying job, or perhaps the PSLF rules are changed and you are not “grandfathered-in”?
+Suppose you end up in a non-qualifying job?

 But there are situations where you may choose to pay (a little) extra tax even when you are not planning for PSLF.
 Filing separately will lower your monthly payments.
 Without PSLF, this simply delays the amount you eventually have to pay (with interest).
 However, if you have other higher interest debt (credit card debt, for example), you will come out ahead by directing the extra cash flow to that debt.

-Alternately, you may decide to invest the extra cash flow you received by filing separately in your (or your spouse’s) employer plan such as a 401k/403b (to take advantage of a match, for example).
+Alternately, you may decide to invest the extra cash flow you received by filing separately in your employer plan such as a 401k/403b which then further increases your loan forgiveness.